What is a Latte?

 - What is Decaf Coffee?

-The iconic latte is one of those classic types of coffee that’s loved in coffee shops all over the world.
-The subtle coffee taste and creamy flavouring makes it a coffee that’s universally cherished by even the most casual of caffeine indulgers.
+The iconic latte is a beverage that’s loved in coffee shops all over the world.
+The subtle coffee taste and creamy flavouring makes it a coffee that’s universally cherished by even the most casual of coffee drinkers.
 With that being said, many don’t actually know what a latte is, the drink’s origin or the difference between a latte and a cappuccino.
-Keep reading to find out all you need to know about this well-loved drink.
+Keep reading to find out all you need to know…

 What is a latte?

 A latte or caffè latte is a milk coffee that boasts a silky layer of foam as a real highlight to the drink.
 A true latte will be made up of one or two shots of espresso, steamed milk and a final, thin layer of frothed milk on top.
 These elements combined result in a balanced milky coffee that possesses an aesthetically pleasing look and a smooth texture.

 The origins of the latte aren’t very clear as people have been combining coffee and milk for centuries.
 However, the silky beverage that we know and love today is thought to originate in America, hitting the peak of popularity in Seattle during the 80’s.

 Despite the latte being such a popular choice, many often get it confused with a cappuccino as they’re both frothy coffees.
 They are very different drinks though as the latte is creamier, with espresso and steamed milk mixed together to create a more subtle taste.
 A cappuccino on the other hand is much stronger with equal parts steamed and foamed milk.
 It’s also customary in most places to serve a cappuccino with a dusting of chocolate on top.

 Answered your question to what is a latte?
 Indulge your thirst for knowledge and find out what a cortado is, next.